k-omura/SensorlessBLDC_PIC18F1230/README.md

 4. copy one of the main(---).c

 -------------------------------------------
+This is part of the quadcopter making project.
-Sorry for the terrible English
+Sorry for the terrible English.